james-proxy/james/README.md

 If you need inspiration, take a look in the issue section.

 ### Guidelines
+- Make sure that no tests are failing
+- Always add tests for new features
 - Make sure that there are no linting errors in your code (use `npm run lint`)

 ## License